Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Lipschitz Basis Function

-where $L > 0$ is the Lipschitz constant. \end{assumption} As a special case of Assumption \ref{asp:lipschitz}, the basis function of a linear system is $f(x) = x$, which is Lipschitz continuous with Lipschitz constant $1$.
-In addition, we assume that the spectral norm of $\bar{A}$ is bounded. \begin{assumption}[System stability] The ground truth $\bar{A}$ satisfies
+Additionally, we assume that the spectral norm of $\bar{A}$ is bounded to ensure system stability. \begin{assumption}[System stability] The ground truth $\bar{A}$ satisfies

-\end{assumption} We note that Assumption \ref{asp:stable} is related to the asymptotic stability of the dynamic system and is sufficient to avoid the finite-time explosion of the dynamics.
-We show in Theorem \ref{thm:lipschitz-lower} that Assumption \ref{asp:stable} may be necessary for the exact recovery.
-Finally, we make the assumption that the attack is sub-Gaussian. \begin{assumption}[Sub-Gaussian attacks] Conditional on the filtration $\mathcal{F}_t$ and the event that $\bar{d}_t\neq 0_n$, the attack vector $\bar{d}_t$ is defined by the product $\ell_t \hat{d}_t$, where \begin{enumerate} \item $\hat{d}_t\in\mathbb{R}^n$ and $\ell_t\in\mathbb{R}$ are independent conditional on $\mathcal{F}_t$ and $\bar{d}_t \neq 0_n$; \item $\hat{d}_t$ is a zero-mean unit vector, namely, $\mathbb{E}(\hat{d}_t ~|~ \mathcal{F}_t, \bar{d}_t \neq 0_n) = 0_n$ and $\|\hat{d}_t\|_2 = 1$; \item $\ell_k$ is zero-mean and sub-Gaussian with parameter $\sigma$. \end{enumerate} \end{assumption} As a special case, the sub-Gaussian assumption is guaranteed to hold if there is an upper bound on the magnitude of the attack.
-The bounded-attack case is common in practical applications since real-world systems do not accept inputs that are arbitrarily large.
-For example, physical devices have a clear limitation on the input size and the attacks cannot exceed that limit.
-In Assumption \ref{asp:subgaussian}, $\hat{d}_t$ and $\ell_t$ play the roles of the direction and intensity (such as magnitude) of the attack, respectively.
-The parameters $\ell_t$'s could be correlated over time, while $\hat{d}_t$ and $\ell_t$ are assumed to be zero-mean to make the attack stealth.
+\end{assumption} Assumption \ref{asp:stable} is related to the asymptotic stability of the dynamical system and is sufficient to prevent the finite-time divergence of the system trajectories.
+In Theorem \ref{thm:lipschitz-lower}, we demonstrate that this stability condition may also be necessary for exact recovery.
+Finally, we make the additional assumption that each disturbance follows a sub-Gaussian distribution. \begin{assumption}[Sub-Gaussian disturbances] Conditional on the filtration $\mathcal{F}_t$ and the event that $\bar{d}_t\neq \mzero_n$, the disturbance vector $\bar{d}_t$ is expressed as the product $\ell_t \hat{d}_t$, where \begin{enumerate} \item $\hat{d}_t\in\mathbb{R}^n$ and $\ell_t\in\mathbb{R}$ are independent conditional on $\mathcal{F}_t$ and $\bar{d}_t \neq \mzero_n$; \item $\hat{d}_t$ is a zero-mean unit vector, namely, $\mathbb{E}(\hat{d}_t ~|~ \mathcal{F}_t, \bar{d}_t \neq \mzero_n) = \mzero_n$ and $\|\hat{d}_t\|_2 = 1$; \item $\ell_t$ is zero-mean and sub-Gaussian with parameter $\sigma$. \end{enumerate} \end{assumption} As a special case, the sub-Gaussian assumption is guaranteed to hold if there is an upper bound on the magnitude of each disturbance.
+The bounded-disturbance case is common in practical applications since real-world systems do not accept inputs that are arbitrarily large.
+For example, physical devices have a clear limitation on the input size and the disturbances/attacks cannot exceed that limit.
+In Assumption \ref{asp:subgaussian}, the components $\hat{d}_t$ and $\ell_t$ respectively represent the direction and intensity (such as magnitude) of each attack/disturbance, respectively.
+While the intensity parameters $\ell_t$'s could be correlated over time, both $\hat{d}_t$ and $\ell_t$ are assumed to be zero-mean, aligning with the semi-oblivious condition stated before.